ejetaxeblevich/LuaExtended/README.md

 [F] int table.amount( table, any item )
 /* Counts the number of values in the table.

-   Superficially, for a list by numeric indices */
+   Recursively, for lists based on numerical indices of the table */

 [F] intK&intV table.amount2( table, any item )
 /* Counts the number of keys and values in the table.